 Before coming to University of Washington, Eduardo has taught language courses, Luso-Brazilian literature, and topics on Brazilian culture at UCSB, BYU, University of Utah, and the Salt Lake Community College.
 He also taught English as a Second Language in a private school (ILAC) in Vancouver, Canada, between 2007 and 2010.

-His main areas of interest are Luso-Brazilian literature and culture, applied linguistics and curriculum development with a focus on culture and task-based language teaching (TBLT).
+His main areas of interest are Applied Linguistics, Luso-Brazilian literature and culture, and curriculum development with a focus on culture and task-based language teaching (TBLT).
 He is currently working on a research project with a colleague on the implementation of task-based language assessment in language classes.
-Other areas of interest include teaching languages for special purposes, the use of technology in the classroom, and human rights.
+Other areas of interest include teaching languages for special purposes and the use of technology in the classroom.